 Since 1998, VPLL has been the 'go to' source for historically accurate reproduction sewing patterns.
 We find our originals through private collections, estate sales, and even the internet.
-Once, I have the perfect vintage pattern in my happy little hands, it takes a fair amount of time and energy to give it a second life.
+Once, I have the perfect vintage pattern, it takes a fair amount of time and energy to give it a second life.

-Depending upon the era, the available formats vary - blank sheets, magazine pages that need to be assembled, etc. But, regardless of how they arrive, all pieces are meticulously re-drafted with a pattern making program to ensure the proper period correct design.
-Modern notations like seam allowances, darts, notches, pleat line, etc., are added, so when it arrives in your happy little hands, it looks somewhat like a modern pattern.
+Depending upon the era, available formats vary but, regardless of how they arrive, all pieces are meticulously re-drafted with a pattern making program to ensure the proper period correct design.
+Modern notations like seam allowances, darts, notches, pleat lines, etc., are added, so when you open your pattern, it looks similar to a modern pattern.

-Our original patterns are then stored with acid free paper and backing to (hopefully) preserve it's integrity.
-The rarer patterns are sent to the Archive at University of Rhode Island where they have an on-line catalog so everyone can access much of the information.
+Our original patterns are then stored with acid free paper and backing to (hopefully) preserve integrity.
+The rarer patterns are sent to the Archive at University of Rhode Island where they have an on-line catalog (COPA), so anyone with a love of vintage sewing can access much of the information.

 I love to hear from my customers and I adore it when they send photos.
 Let me know if I can be of any assistance in your upcoming historical fashion endeavors.